Baly-Project/balyInterface/README.md

 2. #### Preserve Documentation State
    Before a change is added by a commit, make sure to update the documentation and testing as much as possible to reflect the changes.
 This helps prevent obsolete information from entering the main branch and ensures that commits can be reverted cleanly.

+### Future Directions
+ - Slideshow feature available in slide views, to automatically rotate through the current set of images.
+Because the next and previous buttons handle all the functionality, this can be initiated with a 30 second delay (but not ended) by the javascript snippet:
+  '''js
+    const minutes = 5;
+    function iterate(seconds){
+      const interval = 5000;
+      setTimeout(() => {
+        document.querySelector('.fs-control.next')?.click();
+        iterate();
+    }, interval)};
+    iterate(minutes * 60);
+  '''
+   The remaining work will involve creating a new button that triggers this functionality, as well as finding a way to end.
+   Ending the recursive cycle could be done by checking for a variable in the sessionStorage object, which persists between pages.
+Review the addArrows function of interface/app/javascript/controllers/back_forth_controller.js for examples of setting and retrieving variables from sessionStorage.